essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/README.md

 This powerful feedback loop uses evaluation results to fine-tune the AI, build a public knowledge base of best-in-class answers, and provide a transparent record of the AI's performance.
 This ensures the AI is not only intelligent but also **wise, safe, and genuinely helpful** for the disability community.

-### AI Transparency and the AdvocacyOS Evaluation and Review Workflow
-AdvocacyOS explicitly incorporates the "AdvocacyOS Evaluation and Review Workflow" as a foundational and integral part of its AI architecture.
-This innovative workflow is central to how AdvocacyOS addresses the critical "Trust Gap" and differentiates itself from generic AI models.

 ##### The Core Problem: The Trust Gap
 Individuals with disabilities require urgent and intelligent assistance for complex bureaucratic, legal, and social challenges.
 However, generic AI models are often:
 *   Not specifically trained on the nuances of disability advocacy.